asalimih/InterOpt/README.md

                       norm_method_exp_thr = 35,
                       k = 2,
                       weight_methods=c('geom', 'geom_sd'),
+                      output_agg_refs = T,
                       mc.cores=4,
                       verbose=F)
-# Note: the data is automatically normalized using the norm_method and the aggregation weights are calculated based on the normalized data by default. moreover the stability measures are also calculated based on the normalized data.
+# Note: the data is automatically normalized using the norm_method and the aggregation weights
+#       are calculated based on the normalized data by default.
+Moreover, the stability measures
+#       are also calculated based on the normalized data.

+# The calculated weights:
 head(result$res_source$geom_sd)
 #>          Gene1           Gene2          w1        w2        CV       SD
 #> 1 has-miR-1305     has-miR-155  0.13664283 0.8633572 0.4980741 1.223680